 sudo apt update

-To upgrade to Debian 12 Bookworm, run the following command in the terminal.
+To upgrade to Debian 12 Bookworm, run the following command in the terminal:

 sudo apt full-upgrade

-Please note that you may be asked to restart services during the upgrade process, as shown in the example below.
+Please note that you may be asked to restart services during the upgrade process, as shown in the example below:

 Whether or not to restart services is up to the user.
-It is important to note that you should not run any important services during the upgrade process.
-For server users, it is crucial to stop any services such as Nginx, MySQL, and PHP and make backups of configuration files.
+It is important to note that you should not run any essential services during the upgrade process.
+For server users, it is crucial to stop services such as Nginx, MySQL, and PHP and make backups of configuration files.
 This is an excellent practice to have in place, regardless of an upgrade.

 Once the upgrade process is complete, reboot your system by running the command in the terminal.